been down one time, been down two times

 hey, hi, hello. it’s me again.

-i wrote most of this in my notes app last night at 1 a.m. after a very generous sippy cup of wine at the lindsey buckingham concert. it was my second concert in close to two years, though the first i wasn’t working at in some capacity, the first i was back to lowering the median age at, the first indoors, first impulse merch purchase, etc. etc. etc. but anyway the reason you’re getting is this is because it was also the first time that i had some thoughts that compelled to write about music in months, and the millionth time i’ve felt compelled to write, once again, about two of its best messy bitches for whom i have a long and complicated love, like a kid caught in between feuding divorced parents. who knows if it works! that sippy cup of wine got to me!
+i wrote most of this in my notes app last night at 1 a.m. after a very generous and expensive sippy cup of wine at the lindsey buckingham concert. it was my second concert in close to two years, but the first one where i was truly back in my element: lowering the median age and making impulse merch purchases. but anyway! the reason you’re getting this is because it was also the first time that i felt compelled to write about music in months, and the millionth time i’ve felt compelled to write, once again, about two of its best messy bitches for whom i have a long and complicated love, like a kid caught in between feuding divorced parents. who knows if it works! that sippy cup of wine got to me!

 okay great, another very welcoming and promising intro, carrie, way to go!!!